 I will be attending the World Fantasy Convention in San Diego this year.
 It’s a slightly different convention than the norm, and while I’ll be participating in the big Author Signing (it’s usually Friday night), I won’t be on panels.
 I will be wandering around the convention, though.
 I will also, the day before WFC starts, be attending an informal meet-and-greet with a number of other authors at Mysterious Galaxy, on Wednesday the 26th of October.
 Since WFC has been sold out for months and months (Neil Gaiman is the Guest of Honor), if you are in and about San Diego, come say hello :).
-And the Audio Book News When I was at the Word on the Street (and … Continue reading
+And the Audio Book News When I was at the Word on the Street (and knocking over pizza boxes — it was an accident because … Continue reading

 Monthly Archives: September 2011